 The white creme filling in the Limited Edition Birthday Cake Oreo is softer than regular Oreo cookies.
 The amount of filling is more closer to Double Stuf than regular stuf, so you’re getting less cookies per package than with regular Oreo cookies, but that’s been the case with almost all of the limited edition Oreo varieties.
 The candy sprinkles add a little extra crunch to the cookie, much like the candy pieces do in the Limited Edition Candy Cane Oreo.

 The Limited Edition Birthday Cake Oreo cookies are a slight disappointment because of its flavor.
 Don’t get me wrong, they are quite tasty, but I really wished it had a stronger birthday cake flavor.
-Although I’m not completely thrilled about them, I still think you should purchase a package to help celebrate Oreo’s 100th birthday and to help cover the cost of a Donald Trump appearance in any future Oreo commercials.

 (Disclaimer: We received this package of Limited Edition Birthday Cake Oreo for free from Nabisco.
 If you’re looking for Birthday Cake Oreos, they’ve been seen at Walmart and Target.)